DataDog/documentation/content/en/opentelemetry/guide/combining_otel_and_datadog_metrics.md

 The `equiv_otel` function automatically combines equivalent Datadog and OTel metrics in a single query.
 It:

-- Automatically handles metric name translation.
+- Automatically handles metric name translation
-- Properly aggregates all timeseries as a single metric.
+- Properly aggregates all timeseries as a single metric
-- Works bidirectionally (Datadog to OTel or OTel to Datadog).
+- Works bidirectionally (Datadog to OTel or OTel to Datadog)
-- Preserves query aggregation semantics.
+- Preserves query aggregation semantics

 ### Converting from Datadog to OTel